-With a cocktail of vitamins and minerals, hair growth pills have become an inescapable it-craze, the simple solution to thinning tresses and slow-growing strands.
+You’ve seen them along the shelves of your favorite beauty supply shop, in Instagram ads, and on celebrity social media profiles.
+With a cocktail of vitamins and minerals, hair growth pills have become an inescapable craze, the simple solution to thinning tresses and slow-growing strands.
 And we have to admit, they’ve definitely piqued our interest.
 A pill that promises increased hair thickness, shine, and overall health?
 We’re on board.
 But are these promises too good to be true?
 Is it mane magic or just great marketing?
-We spoke with Dr. Nancy Samolitis, CO-founder and medical director of FACILE dermatology + boutique, and Michael Bontekoe, a certified Physician’s Assistant at the Roxbury Institute, to get the honest truth about hair growth pills.
+We spoke with Dr. Nancy Samolitis, co-founder and medical director of FACILE Dermatology + Boutique, and Michael Bontekoe, a certified physician’s assistant at the Roxbury Institute, to get the honest truth about hair growth pills.
 Every burning question about these simple supplements is answered below!

 Let’s start with the basics.
 Just what makes up a hair growth pill?
-“Most hair growth supplements contain nutrients such as vitamins and proteins that are important components of producing and growing healthy hair” Dr. Samolitis says.
+“Most hair growth supplements contain nutrients such as vitamins and proteins that are important components of producing and growing healthy hair,” Dr. Samolitis says.
 These ingredients are best used to strengthen existing hair.
 According to Dr. Samolitis, strand supplements may not necessarily make hair regrow if there is an underlying disease process occurring on the scalp or in the body that is causing hair loss.

 While hair growth pills are effective at maximizing your hair health, they can’t alter the underlying genetics at play.
-“They can make the hair thicker and longer to the best of it’s capacity, but cannot change the genetic properties of the hair” Dr. Samolitis explains.
-“For example, they can not transform fine hair into a thick wavy mane of hair or make hair grow longer than it is genetically programmed to do, some people just have hair with a shorter growth phase,” she continues.
+“They can make the hair thicker and longer to the best of its capacity, but cannot change the genetic properties of the hair,” Dr. Samolitis explains.
+“For example, they can not transform fine hair into a thick, wavy mane of hair or make hair grow longer than it is genetically programmed to do, some people just have hair with a shorter growth phase,” she continues.
 If you are not particularly deficient in the vitamin or protein found in the supplement, adding that ingredient may not do much of anything for your mane.

 Ingredients are also key.
-“The ingredients and formulation that a person should specifically look for may vary depending on the type of hair loss they are experiencing.”
-Dr. Samolitis recommends.
-Different types of hair loss like stress-related, age/hormone related, autoimmune, and vitamin deficiency may require different courses of treatment.
+“The ingredients and formulation that a person should specifically look for may vary depending on the type of hair loss they are experiencing,” Dr. Samolitis recommends.
+Different types of hair loss like stress-related, age/hormone-related, autoimmune, and vitamin deficiency may require different courses of treatment.